ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ### Reasons for introducing standard deviation

 - Units are consistent with the original data
-- The unit of variance is mysteriously "circle $^2$," but standard deviation is "circle"
+    - The unit of variance is mysteriously [circle$^2$], but standard deviation is [circle]
     - Can be plotted on graphs
 - Use standard deviation when communicating with others
-- When asked, "How much variance is there?"
+    - When asked, "How variable is the data?"
 Just answer in standard deviation
 - Mean $\pm$ Standard deviation: Common notation
     - Person A: $2.8 \pm 2.1$circle
     - Person B: $4.1 \pm 1.3$circle

 ![bg right:35% 95%](./figs/stddev.png)